-However, if you frequently rub your eyes because they are dry or irritated, contact Melania Napolitano, O.D. immediately.
+However, if you frequently rub your eyes because they are dry or irritated, contact Dr. Melania and Dr. Maria immediately.

 How to Stop Rubbing Your Eyes

 Keep your eyes hydrated by using artificial tears or eye drops.
 They can be found over the counter at the pharmacy, and are especially effective against dry eyes.
-Certain eye drops, such as antihistamines and mast cell stabilizers, can be prescribed by Melania Napolitano, O.D. to help prevent the itchy feeling that leads you to instinctually rub your eyes.
+Certain eye drops, such as antihistamines and mast cell stabilizers, can be prescribed by Dr. Melania and Dr. Maria to help prevent the itchy feeling that leads you to instinctually rub your eyes.
 In more severe cases, such as in allergy sufferers, steroid eye drops can be used to avoid chronic eye rubbing.

 Excessive eye rubbing, whether due to chronic dry eye, itchy eyes, or habit, should be addressed to prevent any ocular and vision damage.
 Contact 20/20 Eyecare at Middle Village to schedule a visit, determine the cause of your itchiness, and find out which drops to use in your specific case.